Tonywilson1211/P1_Photohouse/README.md

 ### Footer Section

 * The footer containers the company's contact details, location, opening hours, copyright and additional navigation links and social media links.
-* The user will benefit from having multple choices on how to obtain information they require or navigation methods, thus benefiting UX<br>
+* The user will benefit from having multiple choices on how to obtain information they require or navigation methods, thus benefiting UX<br>
 [Live Feature Here](https://tonywilson1211.github.io/P1_Photohouse/index.html#footer)<br>
 ![Footer Section](./assets/images/readme-images/footer.jpg)

 ## Favicon

-* A favicon will appear in the in the tab header to allow for easy identification of the website.
+* A favicon will appear in the tab header to allow for easy identification of the website.
-* The favicon is an abbreviation of the company name and is consisitent with colours used in the webiste.<br>
+* The favicon is an abbreviation of the company name and is consistent with colours used in the website.<br>
 [Live Feature Here](https://tonywilson1211.github.io/P1_Photohouse/index.html)<br>
 ![Favicon](./assets/images/readme-images/favicon.jpg)

 ### Thank You Page

 * A thank you page will be displayed to the user once a message form has been submitted.
-* This allows the user to immediately know their message has sent successfully and manages expectations on when a response is likely.<br>
+* This allows the user to immediately know their message has been sent successfully and manages expectations on when a response is likely.<br>
 [Live Feature Here](https://tonywilson1211.github.io/P1_Photohouse/thank-you.html)<br>
 ![Thank You](./assets/images/readme-images/thank-you.jpg)